Abstract Submission Deadline: January 31, 2021 at 11:59 PM PST

 - Please refrain from using section headers in the abstract (e.g., Methods, Results, etc.).

-- Do not include credentials in the listing of authors.
-Do not list author names in the body of the abstract.
+- Do not include credentials in the listing of authors or list author names in the body of the abstract.

-- Do not submit the same abstract twice – if you are unsure as to whether your submission went through, please wait it out then contact us directly if you remain unsure after 1-2 hours.
+- Please do not submit the same abstract twice – if you are unsure as to whether your submission went through, please wait it out then contact us directly if you remain unsure after 1-2 hours.
 Also, please check your bulk/junk/spam mail folder for the verification email.

-- Students and Fellows are strongly encouraged to solicit proofreading from mentor or faculty to address brevity, clarity, and style consistency.
+- Communication related to your abstract submission is sent to the Corresponding Author entered in the submission form.
+Students and Fellows are strongly encouraged to solicit proofreading from mentor or faculty to address brevity, clarity, and style consistency.
 Doing so will improve likelihood of acceptance and prevent the need for editorial changes to your abstract.

 The Utility of the Test of Memory Malingering in Patients with Dementia